-This document provides further background on the data used in the Graduate outcomes using the Longitudinal Education Outcomes (LEO) publication and outlines key defintions used in the publication as well as data quality and methodological changes since the last publication in the series.
+This document provides further background on the data used in this release and outlines key definitions used in the publication as well as data quality and methodological changes since the last publication in the series.

 1. Introduction

 Background to the Longitudinal Educational Outcomes (LEO) dataset